IrisRizos/Unassigned_Protists_SSN/README.md

 * Spatiotemporal exploration:

-Run scripts XX...
+Run script with your target group clusters as input.

 It is also possible to implement your own sequences and see how they clusterise among the SSN.
-Just note that a computation time of 1 week is required (job run in parallel on X nodes, CPU, RAM...) to run the all-against-all alignment with the updated sequence dataset + 1-2h for network creation by Igraph with R. After that, you can catch up the protocol from the clusterisation step (Script: XX).
+Just note that a computation time of 1 week is required to run the all-against-all alignment with the updated sequence dataset + 1-2h for network creation by Igraph with R. After that, you can catch up the protocol from the network clusterisation step (Script: SSN_Synd.Rmd, line).